Areas of Applications

 @ref(exm:Example2NoCovariates)).

-number of clusters of simulated responses (say R
+number of clusters of simulated responses (say R), that is

 the desired number of clustered responses.